ebingrav/avwiki/Mushroom's_Mycelium_Quest.md

-The start of this quest can be found in the [Mushroom Caves](:Category:Mushroom_Caves "wikilink").
+The start of this quest can be found in the [Mushroom Caves](:Category:Mushroom_Caves.md "wikilink").
 Look for a sad goblin, and read his description.
 This quest entails reuniting a trio of toadstool monster slayers.
 Look for them in areas containing goblins and their ilk.

-Reward: [a piece of a mushroom's mycelium](Mushroom's_Mycelium "wikilink").
+Reward: [a piece of a mushroom's mycelium](Mushroom's_Mycelium.md "wikilink").

 <spoiler text="Click here for quest spoilers:">

--   Go to the [Goblin Pass](:Category:Goblin_Pass "wikilink"), find the goblin disguised as a log.
+-   Go to the [Goblin Pass](:Category:Goblin_Pass.md "wikilink"), find the goblin disguised as a log.
 His description mentions a mushroom cap.
 Kill him, and loot the cap of a mushroom.
--   Find the sad goblin in the [Mushroom Caves](:Category:Mushroom_Caves "wikilink") and give the cap of a mushroom to him.
+-   Find the sad goblin in the [Mushroom Caves](:Category:Mushroom_Caves.md "wikilink") and give the cap of a mushroom to him.
--   Find the goblin trainee in [Grunka's Kombat Skool](:Category:Grunka's_Kombat_Skool "wikilink").
+-   Find the goblin trainee in [Grunka's Kombat Skool](:Category:Grunka's_Kombat_Skool.md "wikilink").
 This particular trainee has set his foot on fire, and is wearing a metal bottle.
 Give the cap of a mushroom to him.
--   Find the hobgoblin guard in [Ascension Woods](:Category:Ascension_Woods "wikilink").
+-   Find the hobgoblin guard in [Ascension Woods](:Category:Ascension_Woods.md "wikilink").
 His description mentions mushrooms.
 Give the cap of a mushroom to him.
--   Return to the goblin trainee in [Grunka's Kombat Skool](:Category:Grunka's_Kombat_Skool "wikilink"), and give the mushroom stem to him.
+-   Return to the goblin trainee in [Grunka's Kombat Skool](:Category:Grunka's_Kombat_Skool.md "wikilink"), and give the mushroom stem to him.

 </spoiler>